 This happens mostly because the content delivered to them is not relevant to what they do.
 Sending out a mass newsletter to all employees hoping that they will read it is not realistic at all today.

-An effective organizational communication strategy requires much more than that, and it has become much more complex.
+An effective organizational communication strategy requires much more than that.
 As IC practitioners are now seen as important strategic business partners, their new role is to step up their game by ensuring that the internal content actually gets consumed by employees.

 However, content and audience segmentation, especially in large organizations, is impossible without the right employee communication tools that enable communicators to create and distribute more engaging content to the employees.